ASBCE - Applicants

-Please note: NBCE Parts I, II, III, IV & the Physiological Therapeutic section will be mandatory effective July 1, 2016, and the ASBCE Board Practical exam will be repealed.
+NBCE Parts I, II, III, IV & the Physiological Therapeutic section are mandatory effective July 1, 2016.

 The Arkansas State Board of Chiropractic Examiners offers a new doctor orientation four times a year.
 January, April, July, and October.
 The new doctor orientation is a prerequisite to licensure.

 - $150 application fee